dojo/docs/dojo/hitch.rst

 :Version: 1.2

 Dojo.hitch is a neat function.
 It returns a function that will execute a given function in a given scope.
+This function allows you to control how a function executes, particularly in asynchronous operations.
+How many times have you done something like:

+.. code-block :: javascript

+  var args = {
+    url: "foo",
+    load: this.dataLoaded
+  }
+  dojo.xhrGet(args);

+Only to have it fail with a cryptic error like: dataLoaded is not a function, or errors about unresolved variables?
+Why does that occur?
+Well, because in asynchronous callbacks such as above, you're changing the scope of 'dataLoaded' when you assign it into an associative map.
+It will no longer refer to the widget that originally provided it, but its scope will now refer to the enclosing object, the xhr arguments!
+To get around this, you can use hitch to force the function to retain its original scope.
+The same code done properly will look like:

+.. code-block :: javascript

+  var args = {
+    url: "foo",
+    load: dojo.hitch(this, "dataLoaded")
+  }
+  dojo.xhrGet(args);

+And now when the xhrGet call runs the load function, it will run in the appropriate widget scope.

 Basic Example
 -------------